Anna Semenovich: With Kachanov

+Television

+She appeared in the first season of ice show contest Ice Age.

-Singing career
+Singing

 Following her retirement from skating, Semenovich began working as an actress, model, and singer.
 She sang with Blestyashchiye from 2003 to 2007.
-In March, 2007 she left the group to follow a solo career.
+In March 2007 she left the group to follow a solo career.
 In 2008, she released her album, Слухи.
 There was a single, На Моря, featuring Arash.

 In April and May 2022, Semenovich participated in a series of concerts organized in order to support the 2022 Russian invasion of Ukraine.

 Acting

 Semenovich had a lead role in the 2008 Russian spy comedy Hitler goes Kaput!.
 She also played in the 2012 sequel Rzhevsky versus Napoleon.